 Surrounded by Idiots: When Powers' doctors pick him up from a frozen lake, they explain that they brought him some blankets in case he was cold.
 Powers, who at that moment is glowing with radioactive energy, just stares and says, "You are idiots."

 Technology Marches On: Wayne-Powers and other places are still using Cathode Ray Tube monitors.
 CDR's are the favored storage medium.
-Bulky 90's era flip-style cell phones are the predominant means of communication, without any of the additional features currently expected in a phone (no text, no email, no web, etc.—although it should be noted that sleeker flip-phones are still ubiquitous in certain areas, such as Japan) and apparently nobody has Bluetooth.
+Bulky 90's era flip-style cell phones are the predominant means of communication, without any of the additional features currently expected in a phone (no text, no email, no web, etc.—although sleeker flip-phones are still ubiquitous in certain areas, such as Japan) and apparently nobody has Bluetooth.

 That's No Moon: In Babel, Bruce and Terry cannot figure where Shriek's sound generator is based, until Terry looks at a double spired building and realizes it is used as a giant tuning fork.

 There Are No Therapists: Well, there are.
 They just want to brainwash you into stealing for them or have psychotic children that want to kill your loved ones.

 Throw It In: "Epilogue" revealing Bruce Wayne as Terry and Matt's biological father.
 Bruce Timm states that this decision was partly motivated by the fact that Warren's hair is light-brown and Mary is a redhead, making it genetically improbable for Terry and Matt to have black hair.